nedbat/dinghy/README.rst

   - The ``url`` setting is a GitHub URL, in a number of forms:

-    - An organization project URL will report on the issues in the project.
+    - An organization project URL will report on the issues and pull requests in the project.

     - A URL to a repo's issues will report on the issues in the repo.